Cwantic/Documentation/Explorer/Study.md

 This create a brick that virtually replicates existing structure studies inside a piping one.

-This is mandatory to create coupled analysis between piping and supports.
+This is mandatory to perform the coupled analysis of a piping and its supports.

 ![Image](../Images/Study12.jpg)